| ELITIST |

 by David Morgan

 "Random checks or profiling aren't going to stop the determined operatives who are trained to defy visual expectations.
 The moment one has a fixed image, say of a man, it'll be a woman next time."
 Both the British "shoe bomber" Richard Reid, and the Chicago Latino al-Muhajir, bucked the expected profile of an "Islamist terrorist".
-She also asks how we'll know when we've won: "I appreciate the necessity for extraordinary measures in wartime," she says, "but an indefinite period of emergency measures worries me more than a list of finite military objectives.
-We need a clearer definition of what we're at war with."
-Friday, June 21, 2002

 Posted